 Note: Most creditors never show up.

-The trustee will perform most of the administrative activities of your case including, conducting the 341 meeting of creditors, reviewing your assets and liabilities, determining if there are assets available for distribution to repay your creditors, proving status updates to the parties and the court, and filing necessary reports and court documents related to your case.
+The trustee will perform most of the administrative activities of your case, including conducting the 341 meeting of creditors, reviewing your assets and liabilities, determining if there are assets available for distribution to repay your creditors, providing status updates to the parties and the court, and filing necessary reports and court documents related to your case.

 Once you have filed for bankruptcy, you will be issued a bankruptcy case number and a notice of your 341 Meeting of Creditors.

-A meeting of creditors is a meeting where your creditors can ask questions about your assets and liabilities.
+A meeting of creditors is where your creditors can ask questions about your assets and liabilities.
 This meeting is mandatory for all individuals who file for bankruptcy.

 If you hired a bankruptcy attorney, your lawyer will:

-The Trustee will advise if the meeting is concluded without further need for information or if additional information is required.
-The Trustee will inform you if a follow-up meeting of creditors date or further examination is needed.
+The Trustee will let you know if the meeting is concluded without additional information or if you need additional information.
+The Trustee will inform you if a follow-up 341 meeting of creditor’s date or further examination is required.

-Usually within a few days after the meeting of creditors, if the Trustee determines that there are no assets to liquidate, the Trustee will file a Report of No Distribution with the Court.
-This is one of the best possible outcomes in a Chapter 7 bankruptcy in Florida since it means that the Trustee will not be seeking to liquidate your property.
+Usually, within a few days after the meeting of creditors, if the Trustee determines that there are no assets to liquidate, the Trustee will file a Report of No Distribution with the Court.
+This is one of the best possible outcomes in a Chapter 7 bankruptcy in Florida since it means the Trustee will not seek to liquidate your property.

-Within 90 days from the date you file your case, you must complete a Personal Financial Management Course from an approved agency and file a Certificate of Completion with the bankruptcy court.
-Failure to do so will result in your bankruptcy case being closed without the entry of an order of discharge.
+Within 90 days of filing your case, you must complete a Personal Financial Management Course from an approved agency and file a Certificate of Completion with the bankruptcy court.
+Please do so to avoid your bankruptcy case being closed without the entry of an order of discharge.

-Bankruptcy can be a difficult process, but it’s important to know that there is help available for those who need it.
-With the right guidance, you can successfully file for bankruptcy and move on with your life.
+Bankruptcy can be a complex process, but it’s essential to know that help is available for those who need it.
+With the proper guidance, you can successfully file for bankruptcy and move on with your life.

 Florida Bankruptcy Checklist: